Just because the weather is bad, doesn’t mean kids won’t get bored. Here are countless rainy day toddler activities for the day you’re stuck inside.

 - 2 tbs cream of tartar

-This is an adaptation on an original recipe that can be found here on Modern Parents, Messy Kids.
+This is an adaptation of a recipe that can be found here.

 With the help of a small step-ladder, my two-year-old loves dumping ingredients into a bowl.
 She also very eagerly samples throughout the entire process!

 - 2 cups whole wheat no additive flour

 - 1/2 tsp baking soda